-This grant opportunity focuses on primary prevention.
-Primary prevention is not a single approach, it requires specific and targeted strategies to ensure all women and children are safe from all forms violence.
-Primary prevention projects under this grant opportunity will be designed to change the social conditions that excuse, justify or promote violence, to stop the violence before it starts.
+Primary prevention is not a single approach: it requires specific and targeted strategies to ensure all women and children are safe and free from all forms of violence.
+Primary prevention projects under this grant opportunity will work to change the social conditions that excuse, justify, perpetuate or promote violence, to stop the violence before it starts.